Important Note for Fall 2020:

 In addition to the Student Honor Code, participants will be expected to adhere to the following:

-4) Complete a Participant Assumption of Risk and Release of Liability Form and register all trips before traveling.
+4) Complete an Assumption of Risk form on SkidSync and register all trips before traveling.

-The sponsoring club must submit a Travel Roster to the Office of Leadership Activities 24 hours prior to traveling.
+The sponsoring club must submit a travel roster on SkidSync to the Office of Leadership Activities 24 hours prior to traveling.
 A Travel Registration Form is required:

 - All trips which are to be reimbursed for mileage